-Lou identified George Rose, a scientist at Harrison Corp, whose crew built the first subminiaturized tube and the first Cathode Ray Tube.
-Lou had suggested 3 ideas relating to this work and George already had these in his “Little Box” Lou was in contact with Princeton re: finding noise source and receiver calibration.
+Lou identified George Rose, a scientist at Harrison Corp, whose crew built the first sub-miniaturized tube and the first Cathode Ray Tube.
+Lou had suggested 3 ideas relating to this work and George already had these in his “Little Box” Lou was in contact with Princeton regarding finding noise source and receiver calibration.
 He met and communicated with top management personnel there and at Harrison.
-Lou stated that he became expert on noise detection and receivers.
+Lou stated that he became an expert on noise detection and receivers.

 Page created August 2, 2002

 Sunday February 19th For a Wonderful Vacation, Go by Train!
 Railroads, Tourism, and Commuters at the Jersey Shore By Bill Elwell 2PM-3PM Hotel Lounge Nestled halfway between two of Americas […]Find out more »